Awesome Free North Pole Maps

 1606 Mercator Hondius Map of the Arctic (First Map of the North Pole)

-This 1606 colorful vintage North Pole map, is considered to be the world’s first specific map of the Arctic region.
+This 1606 colourful vintage North Pole map is considered to be the world’s first specific map of the Arctic region.

 -